 Zurich is often referred to as one of the most expensive cities to visit in Europe.
 In fact, the whole of Switzerland is renowned for being a costly destination.
 However, as like many expensive cities, there are tricks to visiting on a low budget and without breaking the bank.
 Here are tips and tricks on how you can visit Zurich cheaply and on a budget but still have a great trip.

 Accommodation is often one of the biggest costs when you travel.
 Zurich is no different and you’ll find hotels ranging from around 40 CHF(40 USD) for a dormitory bed in a hostel, and from 120 CHF (120 USD) for a basic hotel.
-Airbnb is another option and great if you plan on staying a while or travelling with others.
+Vrbo or Airbnb is another option and great if you plan on staying a while or travelling with others.

 If you really want to keep your costs low and are coming from a nearby city, then you could get a night bus such as available through Flixbus.
 What I did to save money on accommodation was to get a night bus from Vienna which arrived early morning, I then stayed until the evening and got a return night bus.
 So my transportation to Zurich cost me €30 each way and my accommodation cost zero.

 Many hostels have cooking facilities and include breakfast too which saves some money.
 Airbnb will probably also allow you to cook food.

 Food is definitely not cheap in Zurich and if you plan on eating at restaurants your budget will quickly disappear.
 When I was looking around at restaurants I found basic dishes such as Pizza, Pasta to be around 20 Swiss francs.
 To know how much something costs in your own currency I recommend an app called XE currency.

 Few ways to keep your food costs low: